ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. The system allows a registration officer to view a list of packets and may opt to upload one or multiple packets from a list of packets.
 1. After the registration officer selects the packet(s), he/she can upload the selected packet(s) to server.

-   NOTE: If any packets are selected, the ‘Export’ feature will be disable because the selection of packets is applicable only for ‘Upload’ feature.

 #### B. Push those packets that are marked 'Resend' to the server

 1. When the registration officer or supervisor navigates to the ‘Upload Packets’ page, the list of RIDs that are pending packets to upload will be displayed.